An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Dictionary

-A Aictionary works like an Array, but instead of requiring a numeric (integer) index, each entry has a 'key'.
+A Dictionary works like an Array, but instead of having a numeric (integer) index, each entry has a key.
 Each key is associated with a value,

 The key's Type must be one of Int, Float, String or Boolean,